Pressured by Trump, Mexico ready to discuss NAFTA rules in U.S. talks

 Mexico warned it could pull out of NAFTA if a renegotiation of the pact does not benefit it.

-Trump's team is behind the push for changes in the origin rules, seeing it as a means of reducing imports from China, two of the Mexican sources familiar with the matter said.
+Trump's team is behind the push for changes in the origin rules, seeing it as a means of reducing imports from China, two of the Mexicans familiar with the matter said.

 Trump's nominee for Commerce Secretary, Wilbur Ross, spoke of the importance of content rules in protecting the automotive industry during Senate hearings last week, and Canadian media reported that Ross had told Canada rules of origin would be central to NAFTA talks.